 Is it worth visiting fishing villages in a Fife, Scotland?

 Absolutely!
 Especially if you’re looking to visit villages.
 However if you looking to visit cities with a lot of interesting things to see in museums and restaurants, these fishing villages in Fife are not for you.

 My best resources for planning your trip through Scotland

 Find a budget hotel in the Fife area of Scotland.
-This area is close to Edinburgh and St. Andrews and therefore is a good home base for exploring the area.
+This beautiful rural area is close to both Edinburgh and St. Andrews.
+As a consequence, both cities serve as a good home base for exploring this beautiful coastal area of Scotland.
 You can also find great hotels in Edinburgh.